What is a Civil Servant?

 and Crown Representatives

-Ministers sometimes ask those they admire, outside government, to join Departmental (advisory) Boards, and to become Crown Representatives who assist the government's procurement activities.
-And there are lots of other advisory boards of various size and importance, many of which may be classified as Arms Length Bodies - see further above.
+Ministers sometimes ask those they admire, outside government, to join departmental (advisory) boards, or to become Crown Representatives who assist the government's procurement activities.
+There are also lots of other advisory boards of various size and importance, many of which may be classified as Arms Length Bodies - see further above.
 None of these people are civil servants.

 4. Hybrid Organisations